 He was sitting there, brow furrowed, and pencil tapping.
 We had been working on fractions for a few weeks, and I was sure he was going to be able to correctly fill the number line in.
 Finally, after patiently or impatiently, tongue biting waiting, he started to scribble in his answers.
 1/2, 1/3, 1/4, 1/5, 1/6….and on and one he wrote.
 My heart sank.
 He didn’t have a clue about fractions.
 He didn’t have the basic understanding that the denominator tells us how many equal parts it takes to make a whole.
 We needed to go back to square one, and start building fraction knowledge.

 Many children, even in upper elementary, have little or no understanding of fractions.
 They need to have repeated exposure to the basics every day.
 Last time we met, we talked about giving the calendar a try in upper grades for a month.
 This calendar time is a great time to practice fraction basics, and I decided to throw in one more freebie to help you get started.

 How to Get Started

 What Grades will Benefit the Most From It?

 The sheet is very open-ended and can be used for third, fourth, and fifth-grade students.
-It can be tailored to exactly what you are learning with fractions, and it builds number sense in regards to fractions.
+It can be tailored to exactly what you are learning with fractions, and it helps build number sense in regards to fractions.

 How To Use Daily Fraction Printable

 Each morning, write a fraction in the middle circle.